-- 1. Set the type of heating and temperature or setting. - 2.
-Touch the 1 button twice and use the or + button to set the cooking time.
+- Set the heating function and temperature or setting for the main oven □. - 2.
+Touch the (b) button twice and use the or + button to set the cooking time.

-3. Touch the b button again.
-The end time → will be highlighted on the display.
+3. Touch the 5 button again.
+The end time → is highlighted in the display.